-Services for Teens & Young Adults: Our Teen & Young Adult Program uses an evidenced based program called The Seven Challenges, which is designed for substance abusing or substance dependent youth to motivate a decision and commitment to change.
+Services for Teens & Young Adults: Our Teen & Young Adult Program uses an evidenced-based program called The Seven Challenges, which is designed for substance abusing or substance dependent youth to motivate a decision and commitment to change.
 It helps young people look at themselves, understand what it takes to give up a drug abusing lifestyle, and prepare for and attain success when they commit to making changes.
 All treatment begins with a comprehensive evaluation designed to identify problems and concerns for the youth and family.
 Following the evaluation, a therapist will work with the client and family to determine the goals of treatment.
-Services include individual, group and family counseling, psychiatric services, medication-assisted treatment, community involvement, case management, home visits and family/parent support.
+Services include individual, group and family counseling, psychiatric services, medication-assisted treatment, DBT groups, educaton groups, community involvement, case management, home visits and family/parent support.
+Ages 11-21